• Skip to primary navigation

 Pad Thai Noodles

-If you like Thai flavours then you will love this dish of Pad Thai Noodles with chicken and shrimp.
-It’s packed with the taste of garlic, lemongrass, soy and oyster sauce, and spiced up with chili for an extra punch of heat.
-I’ve added broccoli and pak choi for colour, and beansprouts to give extra crunch.
-Apart from the noodles which are cooked separately and then added at the last minute, this is a one pan meal that you can have on the table in less than half an hour.
+If you like Thai flavours you will love this dish of Pad Thai Noodles with chicken and shrimp.
+It's packed with the taste of garlic, lemongrass, soy and oyster sauce, and spiced up with chilli for an extra punch of heat.
+I've added broccoli and pak choi for colour, and beansprouts to give extra crunch.
+Apart from the noodles which are cooked separately and added at the last minute, this is a one-pan meal you can have on the table in less than half an hour.

 This is one of those meals you make when you are craving a takeout meal, but don't have the energy/inclination to drive to the nearest takeout to fetch it.
 And believe me, this tastes far better anyway.

-• Mix up the sauce ingredients – they will keep in a screwcap jar in the fridge indefinitely.
+• Mix up the sauce ingredients - they can be kept in a screwcap jar in the fridge indefinitely.

-• Prepare the vegetables the day before and store in the fridge in plastic bags
+• Prepare the vegetables the day before and store them in the fridge in plastic bags

-• Chop the garlic and chili when you buy it and store it in the fridge, covered in sunflower oil ,in screw top jars until you need it.
+• Chop the garlic and chilli when you buy it and store it in the fridge, covered in sunflower oil, in screw-top jars until you need it.
 It stays fresh for weeks.

 A pan of pad thai noodles garnished with peanuts.